intervortex/vortex/site/content/posts/blurbs/2024-01-03-blurb-state-of-the-vortex-2023-wrap-up.md

 **6)** Phobocosm - Foreordained

 A rare December entry into the yearly top 10, Phobocosm spun the death-heads into a tizzy with it's fantastic production and dark, pulsating rhythms.
-Foreordained is indeed a step up from Bringer of Drought and is certain to have more staying power.
-Sitting at the edge of becoming a death/doom band will have different sections of one's audience clamoring for more of either the slower or faster tracks depending on their preferences.
-All things considered, not a bad place to be as a band in the death metal space.
+Foreordained is indeed a step up from Bringer of Drought and is certain to have more staying power.  **Sitting at the edge of becoming a death/doom band will have different sections of one's audience clamoring for more of either the slower or faster tracks depending on their preferences.** All things considered, not a bad place to be as a band in the death metal space.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=84942929/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}

 **5)** Gridlink - Coronet Juniper

-The highly anticipated sequel to grindcore smash hit Longhena, Coronet Juniper fails to live up to the frantic swings of its predecessor.
-No one was annoyed or disgusted by it, which, in the vortex, means loyalist true-believers will have their say and thus, drag this flatly-produced, flatly-written, not-particularly-grindy grindcore record to the top 5.
+The highly anticipated sequel to the grindcore smash hit Longhena, Coronet Juniper fails to live up to the frantic swings of its predecessor.
+No one was annoyed or disgusted by it which, in the vortex, means loyalist true-believers will have their say by dragging this flatly-produced, flatly-written, not-particularly-grindy grindcore record to the top 5.
 Oh well, np: Longhena.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=3635437687/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}